CubicsYang/CubicsYang.github.io/content/_index.md

         I apply a range of qualitative and quantitative methods to comprehensively investigate the urban issues and artificial landscape.

         Please reach out to collaborate 😃

+        One hour coding a day, keep the bugs away. 🐞
     design:
       columns: '1'
   - block: collection